MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     This is the version used through this article and some features might changed at the time you are reading this.
 I will try to keep the article updated though.

+    This article has been updated following the 7.4.2 update from 08/03/22.

 .. url-preview:: https://substance3d.adobe.com/documentation/spdoc/color-management-223053233.html
     :title: Official Documentation